MicrosoftDocs/entra-docs/docs/identity/devices/macos-psso-deployment-eocustomers.md

 ## Authentication Method Selection

-US government agencies must use a phish-resistant authentication method in the Platform SSO configuration deployed to their devices.
+US government agencies must use a phishing-resistant authentication method in the Platform SSO configuration deployed to their devices.

 macOS 14 Sonoma and later offer two phishing-resistant methods in the Apple Platform SSO framework: